yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-faq.md

 You can connect to clusters in the following ways:

-#### Cloud Shell
+Cloud Shell

-The Cloud Shell allows you to run the [ysqlsh](../../admin/ysqlsh) or [ycqlsh](../../admin/ycqlsh) shell from your browser to connect to and interact with your YugabyteDB database.
+: Run the [ysqlsh](../../admin/ysqlsh) or [ycqlsh](../../admin/ycqlsh) shell from your browser to connect to and interact with your YugabyteDB database.
 Cloud shell does not require a CA certificate or any special network access configured.

-For more details, refer to [Connect to clusters](../cloud-basics/connect-to-clusters#connect-via-cloud-shell).

-#### Client Shell
+Client Shell

-You can connect to your YugabyteDB cluster using the YugabyteDB [ysqlsh](../../admin/ysqlsh) and [ycqlsh](../../admin/ycqlsh) client shells installed on your computer.
+: Connect to your YugabyteDB cluster using the YugabyteDB [ysqlsh](../../admin/ysqlsh) and [ycqlsh](../../admin/ycqlsh) client shells installed on your computer.

-Before you can connect using a client shell, you need to have an IP allow list or VPC peer set up.
+: Before you can connect using a client shell, you need to have an IP allow list or VPC peer set up.
 Refer to [Assign IP Allow Lists](../cloud-basics/add-connections/).

-For more details, refer to [Connect to clusters](../cloud-basics/connect-to-clusters#connect-via-client-shell).

-#### Applications
+Applications

-Applications connect to and interact with YugabyteDB using API client libraries, also known as a client drivers.
+: Applications connect to and interact with YugabyteDB using API client libraries, also known as a client drivers.
 Before you can connect a application, you will need to install the correct driver.
+Clusters have SSL (encryption in-transit) enabled so make sure your driver details include SSL parameters.
 For information on available drivers, refer to [Build an application](../../quick-start/build-apps).

-Before you can connect, your application has to be able to reach your Yugabyte Cloud.
-To add inbound network access from your application environment to Yugabyte Cloud, do one of the following:

-- Add the public IP addresses to the [cluster IP access list](../cloud-basics/add-connections).
-- Use [VPC peering](../cloud-network/vpc-peers) to add private IP addresses.
+: Before you can connect, your application has to be able to reach your Yugabyte Cloud.
+To add inbound network access from your application environment to Yugabyte Cloud, add the public IP addresses to the [cluster IP access list](../cloud-basics/add-connections), or use [VPC peering](../cloud-network/vpc-peers) to add private IP addresses.

-Clusters have SSL (encryption in-transit) enabled so make sure your driver details include SSL parameters.
+For more details, refer to [Connect to clusters](../cloud-basics/connect-to-clusters).

 ## Security